Airblader/i3/README.md

 workspace <ws> gaps outer <px>
 ```

+It is important that these commands are specified after the global default since they are meant to override it.
 Note that multiple such assignments are allowed (and perhaps necessary).
-These values are absolute for that workspace, i.e., they are not added with the global default that was set.
 The `ws` variable can either be a number or a name, so both of these are valid:

 ````
 workspace 1 gaps inner 0